ineedaspo1/challenfieldx/readme.md

 Project contributors include:
 Project contributors include:

-Sharyn Jaime Fritz (jamie@fritzmartin.com)
-Chaz McGowan (chaz@uplasvegas.com)
-Jennifer Castrataro (jenn@fritzmartin.com)
-Leigh Newbigging (Leigh@myfieldx.com)
-Michael Hartman (Michael.p.hartman@gmail.com)
-3rd party contractor (Discussionforall@gmail.com)
-Becky Sullivan (becky@myfieldx.com)
-Project Developers include:
 Sean Baker (cos30degrees@gmail.com) (sean@paragonwebservice.com) (tan90degrees@gmail.com) (seancameronbaker@gmail.com)

 Regrettably, during the course of this project's development, security breaches were detected, as previously outlined, resulting in unauthorized modifications to specific files.
 It is important to note that the repo contributor paragonsean\ineedaspo1 (Sean Baker) was not remunerated during this period, and no documentation or contracts exist to establish ownership or legal responsibilities.
 Under copyright law, the author of a line of software code is generally recognized as the copyright owner.
 Consequently, these circumstances potentially expose Sean Baker to significant liability and legal action.
 To adequately address these concerns, it is necessary to provide the following disclaimers.
-For the purposes of this discussion, the term 'Developer' refers to Sean Baker.
-Moreover, 'User' denotes the contributors of the repository.
-In the event that any contributor is not a representive of Fieldxperience LLC, they are required to promptly notify the Developer.
-It is essential to emphasize that this project is exclusively intended for use within Fieldxperience LLC.
-Considering recent statements from fieldxperience llc that they may abandon the project and considering the fact that the developers verbal contract with the contracting company was broken by febuary due to delays and additional requests the developer will retain ownership in the event that fieldxperience LLC takes down their website or it  becomes  unusable, during such a period he will contact the representive in this repository and  give them a 60 day period to fix the site. all communications will occur via email between the developer and a representive of fieldxperience.
-Any changes to this document after it is signed will not be binding unless aknowledged by the other with an update of their signature.
-Both paries will sign below the disclaimer and legal requirements

 ## Disclaimer And Legal Requirements